-Prior to teaching at Woodbury and as a member of the Leadership Burbank facilitation team, she completed a career with the City of Burbank that spanned 38 years.
+Prior to becoming a member of the Leadership Burbank facilitation team, Ms. Alvord completed a career with the City of Burbank that spanned 38 years.

 Ms. Alvord retired as the City Manager of the City of Burbank in February 2009.
 Prior to being appointed City Manager in 2003, she served as Assistant City Manager from 2000-2003, Park and Recreation Director from 1991-2000 and held numerous other positions within the Park and Recreation Department.

 Ms. Alvord received her Bachelor’s Degree in Sociology from California State University, Northridge and has also earned an Elementary School Teaching Credential.
 In 2008, she successfully completed her Master of Arts Degree in Organizational Leadership from Woodbury University.

 Frequently recognized for her public service and her commitment to the Burbank community, Ms. Alvord has been awarded the Boys and Girls Club Golden Achievement Award, was named Woman of the Year by Senator Jack Scott, received the Burbank Temporary Aid Center’s Top Award for Citizenship,and was honored by Woodbury University with the Movers and Shapers Award.
 Most recently, she was honored by the Zonta Club as their Woman of the Year and by the Family Service Agency with their Woman of Vision Award.

 Ms. Alvord served as the City of Burbank’s Centennial Community Committee Chairperson in 2010 and 2011 and assisted with the planning of various Centennial events including the “Party of the Century”.
 She is currently a Board Member for the Family Service Agency of Burbank.

 Ms. Alvord is a lifelong resident of the City of Burbank.
 Her daughter Jenny, son-in-law Brady and three grandchildren, Lauren, Colin and Owen also live in Burbank.